-If you love hash browns, you'll adore our hash brown potato pie.
+If you love hash browns, you'll adore this hash brown potato pie.
 Finished in 60-min or less, topped with sour cream and minced garlic, it's a pie unlike any other!

 - 3 garlic cloves

 - Preheat oven to 480F.
-Oil the pan (one used here is about 20 inches in diameter).
-Leave in oven to warm up.
+Oil the pan (a 20 inch diameter was used for this recipe).
+Leave in the oven to warm up.

 - Break the pie apart into smaller pieces, and layer into a serving bowl.
-After each layer add a couple of tsp of butter and a little bit of minced garlic.
+Top with sour cream and garlic.